-With Prowly you are sure that all press releases published in Brand Journal are SEO-friendly and can be easily found in search engines.
-Optimize your content with the newest functions of our Story Creator:
+With Prowly you can be sure that all press releases published in your Newsroom are SEO-friendly and can be easily found by search engines.
+Optimise your content with the SEO feature in our Press Release Creator:

 Where can I find SEO settings?

-Enter Brand Journals tool that accumulates your content.
+Go to Content -> Newsrooms to enter the newsroom that stores your content.
 Every press release is visible on the board in the form of a tile.
 SEO settings can be found in two places:

-3. In press release settings choose the SEO tab:
+2. In the press release settings choose the SEO tab:

 SEO - types of settings

-Each content created in Prowly has its own URL, i.e. a link that directs to the webpage with the content.
-It is visited not only by the ordinary people but also by Google robots which collect various information about your site.
+Each piece of content created in Prowly has its own URL, i.e. a link that directs to the webpage with the content.
+It is visited by Google robots that collect various bits of information about your site.
 They determine the position of your site in the Google search engine, depending on many factors - positive and negative.

 A positive factor for positioning content is, for example, using keywords.
 An example of a negative factor lowering the position of a website is the so-called duplicate content, i.e. the same content under different URLs.

-You can deal with this problem by setting the Canonical URL for your press release that somehow copies a content already available on another subdomain.
-How to do this?
-Paste URL to a/m subdomain in Canonical URL field, so Google robots will ignore the existing address of your new content and save the one you designate as canonical.
+You can deal with this problem by setting the Canonical URL for your press release that somehow copies the content already available on another subdomain.
+How?
+Just paste the URL to the subdomain in the Canonical URL field, so Google robots will ignore the existing address of your new content and save the one you designate as canonical.

-Pro tip: canonical URL should be in the same domain and contain the full URL, along with HTTP / HTTPS.
-If you use 301 redirection for a given address, you no longer need to set canonical.
+TIP: Canonical URL should be in the same domain and contain the full URL, along with HTTP / HTTPS.
+If you use 301 redirection for a given address, you no longer need to set a canonical URL.

-Meta keywords do not currently play such a significant role as they did recently, but you can define here keywords or key phrases that relate to your content.
-In the section with meta data in Prowly you will also find such a slider:
+Meta keywords do not currently play such a significant role as they did until recently, but you can define keywords or key phrases that relate to your content here.
+In the section with meta data in Prowly you will also find this toggle:

-After turning it on, you can edit the meta title and meta description, too.
-What you will write in these fields will be also visible for example in Google's results:
+After switching it on, you can edit the meta title and meta description, too.
+What you will write in these fields will be also visible in Google's results:

-The idea is to share a summary of a press release, so people before clicking the link in the search engine will understand what is your content about.
-Meta keywords from the title and description must be relevant, avoid duplicating texts from other articles.
+The idea is to share a summary of a press release—before clicking the link in the search engine users will understand what your content is about.
+Meta keywords from the title and description must be relevant and avoid duplicating texts from other articles.

 Important!
 Meta data won't be seen in the content of your press release, it is hidden in the page code.

-Google Robots won't check links published in the press release.
+The nofollow option will tell Google Robots not to check links published in your press release.

-The content of the link will not be stored by the browser (so-called browser cache), that means it won't occur in propositions of search results.
-Every time your link will be shown among them, Google will refresh it and load from scratch.
+The noarchive directive will make the content of the link will not be stored by a search engine, that means it won't occur in search results.
+Every time your link will be shown among search results, Google will refresh it and load the content from scratch.

-When active, no snippet, images or videos from your content will be displayed next to the shared link of your press release.
+When nosnippet is active, description, images or videos from your content will not be displayed next to the shared link of your press release.

 No image index

-When active, images placed in your press release won't be indexed.
+When noimageindex is active, images placed in your press release won't be indexed.

 301 redirection - what type of redirection is this?